Using the Node Editor

 Creating a color graph

-Once you have saved the file, click on it in the project view, and select Edit in the inspector.
+Once you have created file, click on it in the project view, and select Edit in the inspector.
 The Graph editor will open, from where you can add and edit nodes.

 Working with nodes